redhat-developer/odo/docs/website/blog/2022-06-30-binding-database-service-without-sbo.md

 slug: binding-database-service-without-sbo
 ---

-How to bind to your application to a database service without the Service Binding Operator.
+How to bind your application to a database service without the Service Binding Operator.

 <!--truncate-->